Isipathana College: History

-The initial admissions were made by a Board composed of principals of Royal College Colombo and Thurstan Colleges, and the headmaster of Royal Preparatory School; classes were organised in all three streams - Sinhala, Tamil and English, with a tutorial staff of seven teachers.
+The initial admissions were made by a board composed of principals of Royal College Colombo and Thurstan Colleges, and the headmaster of Royal Preparatory School; classes were organised in all three streams - Sinhala, Tamil and English, with a tutorial staff of seven teachers.

 The first principal designed the college crest with the assistance of J. D. A. Perera and Stanley Abeysinghe of Heywood School of Art.
-It consists of a lighted lamp and an opened book with the motto "Strive with determination" below.
+It consists of a lighted lamp and an opened book with the motto "Strive with Determination" below.
 The college colours are dark and light green, which was selected from the college's name (Greenlands College).

 The first sports meet was held in March 1953, and the first prize-giving was in 1954.

 The first issue of the college magazine came out in 1954.
-In 1956 Vihara Mandiraya and Chaitya were built to commemorate "Buddha Jayanthi year" at school premises.
-The college had adapted itself to the socio-cultural changes which were taking place since Buddha Jayanthi in 1956, which led to the renaming of the college in 1961.
+In 1956, Vihara Mandiraya and Chaitya were built to commemorate "Buddha Jayanthi year" at school premises.
+The college had adapted itself to the socio-cultural changes that were taking place since Buddha Jayanthi in 1956, which led to the renaming of the college in 1961.
 Greenlands Road had been renamed as Isipathana Mawatha after Isipathanaramaya Temple, and the school was renamed as Isipathana Maha Vidyalaya.
 Within a decade, Greenlands became Isipathana.

-In 1962, the college was divided into two schools, Kanishta (junior) and Jeshta (upper) Vidyalayas (colleges), with two separate principals.
-In 1975 the Education Department amalgamated Kanishta Vidyalaya (junior college) with the Maha Vidyalaya (senior college).
+In 1962, the college was divided into a junior and upper college, with two separate principals.
+In 1975, the Education Department amalgamated the junior college with the upper college.
+In 1999, the schools were amalgamated into a single college under one principal.

-In 1999 the schools were amalgamated into a single college under one principal.
+Sports Stadium

-The school currently has more than 5,000 students from grades 1 to 13.
+Isipathana College was provided the Henry Pedris sports stadium on 1 July 2024 through a cabinet decision for its use and management.

 Houses

 The students are divided into four Houses.
 The names are derived from four poets - Thotagamuwe Sri Rahula Thera, Rabindranath Tagore, John Milton and Muhammad Iqbal.
-The houses compete to win the inter-house games.
+The houses compete to win the annual inter-house sports meet.